Teidesat/teidesat-cubesat-tracker/README.md

-# TeideSat Satelite Tracking for the Optical Ground Station
+# TeideSat Satellite Tracking for the Optical Ground Station

 This program implements an api to be able to follow the TeideSat's CubeSat from any Earth's location.

-This is made posible by providing the ephemeris of the satelite (the elevation angle, measured from the local horizontal, and the azimuth angle, measured clockwise from the north) obtained *in real time* from the video*camera* frames *using some computer vision algorithms*.
+This is made possible by providing the ephemeris of the satellite (the elevation angle, measured from the local horizontal, and the azimuth angle, measured clockwise from the north) obtained *in real time* from the video*camera* frames *using some computer vision algorithms*.

 ## Installation:
 1. Clone this repo: